jtackaberry/rtk/doc/tutorial.md

 -- luminance and do something a little less typical.
 Here we use -- the dark theme, but force the background color to a light grey.
--- You probably don't *want* to do this -- you'll get barely readable -- white text on a slightly-less-white background, but you get the idea. rtk.set_theme('dark', {bg='lightgrey'})
+-- You probably don't *want* to do this -- you'll get barely readable -- white text on a slightly-less-white background -- but you get the idea. rtk.set_theme('dark', {bg='lightgrey'})
 ```